iradche/CATT-portfolio/lesson1.md

 2. Choose a topic for your research
 3. Explore Open Data portals
 4. Find Open Datasets
-5. Write down your findings here: https://docs.google.com/document/d/1OWX2VFmLXQ2ffvtgEaG7Ckvebijii6D5aMOCf9FokVk/edit# or here: https://hackpad.com/CESL-Data-Expedition-v9ou25Zy8I1.
+5. Write down your findings here: https://hackpad.com/CESL-Data-Expedition-v9ou25Zy8I1.

 ### Examples of the topics